-ANs are not just helpful for people with trouble moving.
+ANs are helpful for people with trouble moving and also for people with other problems.
 Some groups have developed ANs to help people improve their memory.
 In this approach, the ANs can detect brain activity related to mental tasks like remembering cards or letters.
 The AN might show people a sequence of letters and then ask: is this the same as the letter that you saw earlier?
 Like other ANs for rehabilitation, these tools can help people restore neurons involved in memory.
 Related work could help people who have trouble with attention, emotion, or other mental functions.

 These tools to improve function are also being explored for healthy users.
 Some groups have studied ANs with elite competitive athletes in several different sports.
 For these users, even tiny improvements could make the difference in winning a competition.
 More broadly, many people would love to be faster, stronger, nimbler, or smarter.
 Future ANs might be able to help with these goals, but raise some ethical issues that should be considered further.

 In addition to improving peak performance, ANs could also reduce the time needed to learn new skills.
 Research has provided the theoretical basis for learning different types of skills and facts more quickly.
 People could use this to improve their work productivity or performance, or to learn new games or hobbies.
 This is also a more futuristic direction for ANs.